ShenCiao/Ciallo/docs/Demo.md

 "This is a GPU-rendered 2D stroke demo built upon Three.js, showcasing methods derived from a research project called Ciallo.
 The project focuses on GPU-based rendering of 2D paint strokes."

-For more details, check out the [Project Introduction](./AboutProject) page.
+For more details, check out the [Introduction](./Introduction) page.

 ---